Abstract

 Glutamate concentrations and effects of CNO

 Extracellular glutamate concentrations were sentinel-corrected, normalized to dopamine (if applicable), and pre-cue baseline corrected (see above for details).
-From these data, peak concentrations and peak timing information were extracted (see above for the definition of the three measures and of peaks).
+From these data, peak concentrations and the number of peaks were extracted (see above for the definition peaks).
 Given the complexity of the experimental design (variable number of rats per phenotype, turn and stop trials, and of cue-evoked glutamatergic transients), here we first determined potential phenotype-specific differences in glutamate peaks across trial types and response categories, followed, in cases, by post hoc analyses of event-related glutamate levels within individual phenotypes.
 Linear-mixed effects models (LMMs) with restricted maximum likelihood estimation were computed in SPSS for Windows (version 28.0; SPSS).
 A key reason for using LMMs concerned the definition of sample size (number of animals versus the number of individual traces collected from each animal).
 Moreover, sample sizes may vary across repeated or otherwise dependent measures (e.g., Schielzeth et al., 2020; Yu et al., 2022).
 Data from repeated sessions were used to compute repeated fixed effects, and phenotype was used to determine between-subjects fixed effects, with a subject identifier random intercept.
-Separate LMMs were computed for the analysis of glutamate levels during four response categories (cued turns, missed turns, cued stops, reward delivery); the three measures analyzed per response categories (maximum peak levels, time to first peak, and number of peaks; defined above) were treated as dependent measures.
+Separate LMMs were computed for the analysis of glutamate levels during cue periods followed by turns, missed turns, or cued stops, and locked to reward delivery.
 The covariance structures with the lowest Akaike’s information criterion were selected for each model (Verbeke and Molenberghs, 2009).
-Main effects of phenotype derived from the analysis of the three measures were followed up using Bonferroni’s method for pairwise comparison of the means.
+Main effects of phenotype were followed up using Bonferroni’s method for pairwise comparison of the means.
 When LMMs reported significant interactions, repeated measures ANOVAs were used to compare data from repeated sessions, with Huynh–Feldt-corrected F values and corrected degrees of freedom applied in case of violation of the sphericity assumption.
 Data graphs showing LMM-analyzed glutamate concentrations depict individual values, estimated marginal means (EMMs), and 95% Confidence Intervals; CI).
+Phenotypic frequencies of traces with one, two or three peaks during cue periods were analyzed using Chi-squared tests.

 Contingency table analyses